 Although solid waste management is an essential service to the community, sometimes it produces an unpleasant side effect – smelly odors.
 Our transfer stations are cleared of waste every day, so odor complaints for those facilities are uncommon.

-When our landfill in Melissa originally opened in 2004, there were very few residents near it.
+When our landfill in Melissa opened in 2004, there were very few residents near it.
 Now, as communities in the region are growing and expanding, housing developments have been built as close as one mile away.
 Our landfill is unique in that there is a composting facility onsite and a feedlot nearby, both of which produce odors similar to the landfill.

 Our 89 collection wells capture landfill gas before it leaves the landfill which will help to further minimize odor.
+An additional 75 wells are under construction and will be operational by spring 2018.

 Here are some of our most frequently asked questions about landfill odors